About The Ministry Of Utmost Happiness by Arundhati Roy

 Medically reviewed by Laura Angers Maddox, NCC, LPC and Julie Dodson, MA, LCSW

 Reading can be an enjoyable pastime for many people, but what you choose to read can vary widely, from fiction and mysteries to biographies and fairy tales.
 Some like to have a way to escape into a fantastical place while others like non-fiction and want to learn.
-Why you read is entirely up to you, but research has shown that reading any type of book can have numerous health benefits, and it may even add years to your life.
+Why you seek out the reading experience is entirely up to you, but research has shown that reading any type of book can have numerous health benefits, and it may even add years to your life.

 ‘The Ministry of Utmost Happiness’: A book about happiness and life

-If you’re looking for a book about happiness and meaning in life, you may have heard of The Ministry of Utmost Happiness.
+Whether you’re looking for a love story or a book about happiness and meaning in life, you may have heard of Arundhati Roy's new novel The Ministry of Utmost Happiness.
 Below, we’ll discuss this novel and then explore ways to increase your own happiness and well-being.

 About the novel